THE PINEAPPLE PROJECT

 Status - Ongoing

-The Pineapple Project, Commissioned by Colston Hall & Supported using public funding by the National Lottery through Arts Council England first performed at Colston Hall in Bristol in November 2018
+The Pineapple Project, Commissioned by Bristol Beacon (formerly Colston Hall) & supported using public funding by the National Lottery through Arts Council England.
+Performed at Bristol Beacon in Bristol in November 2018

 The Pineapple Orchestra consists of 10 bow-activated string instruments.
 When each instrument is played a fresh pineapple top spins and its leaves pluck the strings to create sound.